cristinalunaj/Guided-EMO-SpatialTransformer/README.md

 # Guided Spatial Transformers for Facial Expression Recognition

-Repository to IMDB publication
+Main repository with the code and experiments of the publication: Guided Spatial Transformers for Facial Expression Recognition (https://www.mdpi.com/2076-3417/11/16/7217)

-In this repository, we implement the experiments performed in the paper: Guided Spatial Transformers for Facial Expression Recognition (https://www.mdpi.com/2076-3417/11/16/7217)
+Respository to create and train Spatial Transformers for valence recognition using AffectNet and FER-2013 databases.
+The valence is divided into positive, neutral and negative.